top of page

 ABOUT

-“In the 21st century, access to reliable energy should no longer be a barrier to any individual or country achieving their full potential”
+"In the 21st century, access to reliable, clean energy should not be a barrier to human or national potential.

 AWARDS